alteca/Linked-DocRED/README.md

 The dataset is located in the [Linked-DocRED/ folder](Linked-DocRED/).
 We hope Linked-DocRED will participate in discovering and developing more performant IE pipelines.

+*We also propose the alternative dataset Re-Linked-DocRED, located in the [Re-Linked-DocRED/ folder](Re-Linked-DocRED/).
+It is based on Re-DocRED *[[1]](#cite-1)*, which is an improved version of DocRED.*

 ## Introduction

 Information Extraction (IE) pipelines aim to extract meaningful entities and relations from documents and structure them into a knowledge graph that can then be used in downstream applications.
 Training and evaluating such pipelines requires a dataset annotated with entities, coreferences, relations, and entity-linking.
 However, existing datasets either lack entity-linking labels, are too small, not diverse enough, or automatically annotated (that is, without a strong guarantee of the correction of annotations).

 Therefore, we propose **Linked-DocRED**, to the best of our knowledge, the first manually-annotated, large-scale, document-level IE dataset.
-We enhance the existing and widely-used DocRED *[[1]](#cite-1)* dataset with entity-linking labels that are generated thanks to a semi-automatic process that guarantees high-quality annotations.
+We enhance the existing and widely-used DocRED *[[2]](#cite-2)* dataset with entity-linking labels that are generated thanks to a semi-automatic process that guarantees high-quality annotations.
 In particular, we use hyperlinks in Wikipedia articles to provide disambiguation candidates. *The dataset is located in the [Linked-DocRED folder](Linked-DocRED/).
 The source code for the disambiguation is accessible at [Disambiguation Process](entity-linking/)*.

 We also propose a complete framework of metrics to benchmark end-to-end IE pipelines, and we define an entity-centric metric to evaluate entity-linking *(see [Metrics](metrics/))*.